ilya0/RaVR_private/README.md

 ## How we built it

 During this project we used, Unity, Microsoft Hololens and C# to build the various elements in virtual environment.
-We used the  Maya, Blender, Cinema4d, Adobe After Effects for the creation of the various graphics and animations in the enviroments.
+We used the  Maya, Blender, Cinema4d, Adobe After Effects for the creation of the various graphics and animations in the environments.
 And we used Ableton Traktor, and Fruity Loops Studio 12 to edit and create music as well as gain inspiration for dj controls and effects.

 ## Challenges we ran into